JorchRL/Birb-Engine-Desktop3D-with-Deno/README.md

-# Birb Engine - 3D with Three.js on Deno on Desktop
+# Birb Engine - 3D with Three.js, Deno and Webview on Desktop

 This is a project for making a game engine!
 Intended to be customizable and about as flexible as developing for the web!

 It is a Deno app that renders a (webkit) webview on desktop.

-In contrast to electron, it will not bundle a browser.Instead using the webkit engine you proably already have.
-Along with a page running Three.js, plus some extra tools for making games!
+In contrast to electron, it will not bundle a browser.
+Instead it uses the webkit engine you proably already have.
+Thanks to the awesome [Webview library](https://github.com/webview/webview).

+Along with a page running Three.js, plus some extra tools i'm building for making games!

 This is a very early project.
 Mostly just a toy, and it is not really good for any serious application yet.
 But you can already use it if you want!